-If you would like to contribute your valuable time and skills to support our students and teachers, please consider volunteering by completing a FREE confidential volunteer application via RAPTOR Technologies, which provides Level I clearance to volunteers for the 2022/23 school year.
+Complete a FREE confidential volunteer application via RAPTOR Technologies, which provides Level I clearance to volunteer for the 2023/24 school year.

-All volunteers must read the 2022/23 Volunteer Connection Information Guide before volunteering - CLICK HERE
+All volunteers must read the Volunteer Connection Information Guide before volunteering.

-Level I clearance, is required for ALL volunteers interacting with students in a supervised environment, such as classrooms, cafeteria, media center, daytime field trips, where you are in eye and earshot of a school faculty member or teacher at all times.
-Individuals desiring volunteer assignments in the school system must provide social security numbers and other personal information required to perform backgrounds screenings.
+LEVEL I CLEARANCE is required for ALL volunteers interacting with students in a supervised environment, such as classrooms, cafeteria, media center, and daytime field trips, where you are in the eye and earshot of a school faculty member or teacher at all times.
+Individuals desiring volunteer assignments in the school system must provide social security numbers and other personal information required to perform background screenings.

-Level II clearance, is required for ALL volunteers who will be interacting with students in an unsupervised environment, such as overnight field trips, one-to-one mentoring, tutoring, and overnight competitions.
-Instructions to obtain Level II clearance may be obtained by emailing firstname.lastname@example.org.
-(Please note: Application fees for a Level II fingerprint screening are approximately $80 and paid by the volunteer.
+LEVEL II CLEARANCE is required for ALL volunteers who will be interacting with students in an unsupervised environment, such as day-time field trips with a low staff ratio, overnight field trips, one-to-one mentoring, tutoring, and overnight competitions.
+(Please note: Application fees for a Level II fingerprint screening are approximately $80 and are paid by the volunteer.
 The results are monitored by the Office of Safety & Security for a period of 5 years).
 In addition, volunteers who complete a Level II screening MUST also complete the Level I application.
+Instructions to obtain Level II Clearance may be obtained by emailing email@example.com.